 Australia, once you have been to this magnificent country you will not want to leave.
 It has it all.
 From shiny white beaches, rough outback terrain, hustling and bustling cities and never-ending breathtaking scenery.

 The country, however, is a whole lot bigger then most people think, and there is no way you can see everything in one trip.
-I have been here for 5 years and I haven’t seen everything yet (not even close).
-So I thought I would compile a list of the things that I still need to see and what you should see when you come Down Under.
+I have been here for 8 years and I haven’t seen everything yet (not even close).
+So I thought I would compile a list of some of the must-see cities, attraction, national parks and much more…

 Be prepared to have your mind blown by spell-binding pictures.